 If you’ve visited Hawaii or attended a luau, you may have tried the island version of pulled pork called “Kalua Pig.”
 Since the traditional Hawaiian way of making Kalua pig involves an entire boar, banana leaves, a deep hole, and a fire pit… it’s unlikely you will attempt to make it this way.
 However, there IS a very easy way to make your own delicious Kalua Pork.

-After eating it several times at different gatherings when we lived in Hawaii, I finally combined advice from several local women and now make it this way.
+After eating it several times at different gatherings when we lived in Hawaii (the food there is soooo delicious!)
+I finally combined advice from several local women about how they made it and now make it this way.

 This ALWAYS turns out perfectly moist and seasoned..If you want to Americanize it a bit like my husband does, add some BBQ sauce and serve it on a bun.
 However, I recommend just eating it as is!
 It’s delicious!